End Game (song): Production and composition

 "End Game" was produced by Max Martin and Shellback.
 The two also co-wrote the song with Taylor Swift, Ed Sheeran and Future.
 Swift is credited as the main singer, while Sheeran and Future are credited as featured artists.
 It was recorded for Swift's sixth studio album, Reputation (2017).
 The song is the only song on Reputation that features guest artists.
 For his songwriting, Sheeran came up with the inspiration while attending a Fourth of July party at Swift's residence in Rhode Island.
 At that party, Sheeran encountered Cherry Seaborn, a girl who went to the same school with him.
 They reconnected and ultimately became married.
 His verse includes a reference to the film Born on the Fourth of July (1989), a symbol of the beginning of his relationship with Seaborn.
 The song was recorded at three studios: MXM Studios in Los Angeles and Stockholm, Seismic Activities Studios in Portland, Oregon, and Tree Sound Studios in Atlanta.
 It was mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia; and Mastered by Randy Merrill at Sterling Sound Studios in New York.

-Musically, "End Game" is a hybrid of hip hop and R&B. Billboard categorized the song as pop-rap, while Michelle Da Silva from Now called it a power pop song.
+Musically, "End Game" is a hybrid of pop music, hip-hop, and contemporary R&B. Billboard categorized the song as pop-rap, while Alexis Petridis of The Guardian considered it an R&B track.
 The song incorporates loose cadences, trap beats, and hip hop-influenced drums, which Pitchfork's Meaghan Garvey described as representative of 2017's hip hop/R&B trends.
 In the lyrics, the three artists talk about their true love amidst the gossip about their perceived reputations.
 At the song's beginning, Swift asserts that she and her lover both have "bad" and "big reputations".
 Future then echoes this perspective, saying that he has a "bad boy persona, that's what they like".
 In his part, Sheeran raps about how his love interest was "born on the Fourth of July".
 For Swift's part, she channels half-singing, half-rapping delivery found in hip hop, making fun of the media gossip on her image: "I swear I don't love the drama / It loves me."
 The chorus finds Swift singing "I wanna be your endgame" to her lover.